Debapratim Purkayastha: Awards and recognition

-Purkayastha was conferred the 'Outstanding Contribution to the Case Method' award in 2015, from The Case Centre's Executive Committee.
+Purkayastha was conferred the 'Outstanding Contribution to the Case Method' award in 2015, from The Case Centre's executive committee.
 He was the youngest, and the first educator from India to receive this award.
 He was also the first educator from outside North America and Europe to feature on the list of The Case Centre's all-time top authors list (covering 40 years, i.e., from 1974 to 2014) released in 2014.

 Purkayastha was The Case Centre's bestselling author every year since 2016, when the list was first made public.
 He was recognized for developing case studies in different innovative topics and formats including graphic novel (comic book) format.
 For instance, in 2019, his case 'Turbulence on the Tarmac', illustrated by Sid Ghosh, won the 'Outstanding Compact Case' award from The Case Centre.

-For the decade ending December 2019, Purkayastha's case studies were used at more than 1,000 business schools in over 90 countries to teach nearly half a million students worldwide.

 Purkayastha's other awards are from the Academy of Management, Association of MBAs, EFMD, CEEMAN, Emerald Group, North American Case Research Association, oikos International, The Case Centre, John Molson School of Business (Concordia University), China Europe International Business School, AESE Business School, Syracuse University, etc.

 In March 2018, Purkayastha received the Career360's “Faculty Research Awards”, which recognized India's top educators.
 The award was presented by Prakash Javadekar, the then Minister of Human Resource Development, Government of India.

 In 2021, Purkayastha won his eleventh Case Centre Awards, placing him just two awards behind the record thirteen awards won by Sumantra Ghosal.

 Death

-On 7 May 2021, Dr. Purkayastha passed away due to COVID-19.
+On 7 May 2021, Purkayastha died due to COVID-19.